fortio/terminal/README.md

 [![Go Reference](https://pkg.go.dev/badge/fortio.org/terminal.svg)](https://pkg.go.dev/fortio.org/terminal)
 # terminal

 Fortio's terminal is a `readline` style library.
+It handles prompts, edit (like Ctrl-A for beginning of line etc...), navigating through history using arrow keys, loading and saving history from file, etc...
+It works on everywhere go does (including macOS, Windows (using Terminal app), Linux).

 See [example/main.go](example/main.go) for a rather complete example/demo.